 If you have any question about their transferability, check with the school or the specific Cornell college you’re thinking of attending.

 Summer College students receive letter grades only.
 You may not take courses on a pass/fail or satisfactory/unsatisfactory basis, except for Computer Science 1109.
-In addition, the non-credit Robotics program must be taken on a pass/fail or satisfactory/unsatisfactory basis.

 When can I get my grades?

 You will be able to see your final grade(s) by August 18 by logging on to your Student Center and clicking on "Grades" under Academic History.
 (NetID required.)
 Grades cannot be given over the telephone, email, or fax.

 If you are unable to access your grade(s), please contact the IT Service Desk.
 Architecture students should contact 607.255.5237 with questions about evaluations.